 And we all know that, don’t we?
 If someone has a master’s degree in English, we expect that she has a B.A. in English.
 If someone has a master’s degree in engineering, we don’t expect him to say his undergraduate degree was in nursing or history.

-In seminaries, though, one’s undergraduate degree can be in literally anything nowadays, from accounting to zoology.
+In seminaries, however, one’s undergraduate degree can be in literally anything nowadays, from accounting to zoology.
 And while the loss of knowledge of humanities and social sciences has hurt the pastoral profession in countless ways (that’s a subject for another time), all would have been at least nominally well if the first degree in divinity was designated a bachelor’s degree: the B.D.
 Instead, we have a generation and more of Masters of Divinity who have no bachelor’s degrees in divinity.
 And the same goes for those holding any one of the plethora of other “master’s” degrees offered by seminaries that don’t in fact build on a bachelor’s degree in the field.

 If you’ve ever wondered why university people look askance at the degrees offered by seminaries, you can start to understand….

-Now, at Regent College, we took this problem seriously and tried to make up for it in two ways.
+Now, at Regent College, where I used to teach, we took this problem seriously and tried to make up for it in two ways.
 We required a lot of hours for each degree and we set a very steep learning curve.
 Our intention was to put our students through a program extensive and rigorous enough that by the time they were done, they really could hold their own with holders of master’s degrees in other fields.
 (I’m not sure we pulled it off for all of our students, but at least the best were accepted into first-tier doctoral programs around the world, so that gave us some assurance.)

 Today, however, I’m deeply concerned (and, yes, that’s a euphemism) because a very fine senior student of ours here at Crandall University is being told that precisely none of her undergraduate courses in Biblical Studies will count toward her entering an M.Div. program at one of Canada’s more reputable seminaries.
 Why not?
 Because her courses are undergraduate, while theirs are graduate courses.